sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-dpu-scope-dpu-driven-setup.md

 ### 4.1.
 DPU-level HA scope

-With the HA scoped moved from ENI-level to DPU-level, all ENIs on the active DPU will be treated as active and handles traffic, as the figure shows below:
+The simplest case involves having a single HA scope per DPU.
+In Active-Standby deployment, this means that the NPUs will direct traffic for all ENIs only to the Active DPU.

 ### 4.2.
 DPU-level NPU to DPU traffic forwarding

 With the DPU-level HA scope, the traffic forwarding from NPU to DPU will be done on DPU level:

-- Each DPU pair will use a dedicated VIP for traffic forwarding from NPU to DPU.
+- Each DPU pair will use a dedicated VIP per HA scope for traffic forwarding from NPU to DPU.
 - All VIPs for all DPUs in the SmartSwitch will be pre-programmed into the NPU and advertised to the network as a single VIP range (or subnet).
 - NPU will setup a route to match the packet on the destination VIP, instead of ACLs to match both the VIP and inner MAC.